Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Introduction

 \subsection{Summary of contributions}

-We propose a novel goal-oriented approach to surrogate modeling of stochastic dynamical systems which incorporates elements of each strategy reviewed in \Cref{sec:review}.
-As with the observable-based approaches of \Cref{subsec:minobs}, the ultimate goal is to minimize error in a specific observable, e.g.
+We propose a novel goal-oriented approach to surrogate modeling of SDEs which incorporates elements of each strategy reviewed in \Cref{sec:review}.
+As with the observable-based approaches of \Cref{subsec:minobs}, the ultimate goal is to minimize error in a specific observable, e.g.,

 In many settings, the observable error on the right hand side of \eqref{eq:lossfunc} is intractable to compute, as high-quality ground truth data on the observable $\mu$ is inaccessible, whether due to high costs or infeasibility of experimentation or simulation.
 To overcome this data limitation, we instead rely only on drift data from the reference process, operating within the same data regime as the drift regression approaches of \Cref{subsec:regression}.
-Our idea is to leverage tools from the measure-centric approaches of \Cref{subsec:minmeasure} to derive a goal-oriented loss function $\mathcal{L}^\text{GO}$, dependent on the discrepancy between path measures, which upper bounds the error in the observable,
+Our idea is to leverage tools from the measure-centric approaches of \Cref{subsec:minmeasure} to derive a goal-oriented loss function $\mathcal{L}^\text{GO}$, dependent on the discrepancy between path measures, which upper bounds the error in the observable